 The Ultimate Packing List

-This is every single item I take when I travel.
+This is every single item I take when I travel to Italy.
 (Keep in mind I am actually wearing one set of clothes, including hat, belt, jacket, shoes, etc.).
 And it all fits into a carry-on sized bag and daypack (to prove it, see a picture of it all packed in the "How to pack it all into a carry-on" tip near the bottom of the page).

 What to pack for a trip, how much to bring on your travels, and how to fit it all in a single carry-on with room left over for souvenirs

-Note: In the churches of some Catholic countries—Italy, Spain, France—and the mosques of Muslim countries there is a strict dress code that forbids shorts, skirts above the knee, and bare shoulders (and, in mosques, bare heads for women).
-Pack accordingly.
-(A silk shawl packs tiny, works as an emergency skirt or head-and-shoulder coverup, and doubles as an extra blanket during the plane ride and when evenings out turn cool).
+Even though Italian churches are filled with naked cherubs and frescoes of nudes (often being tortured in Hell), visitors have to cover up; bring a shawl or wrap to avoid the tissue-paper hospital gown freebies.
+In the churches of some Catholic countries—Italy, Spain, France—and the mosques of Muslim countries there is a strict dress code that forbids shorts, skirts above the knee, and bare shoulders (and, in mosques, bare heads for women).

-Minimize toiletries spillage disasters by storing everything in resealable
+- Minimize toiletries spillage disasters by storing everything in resealable plastic baggies.

-plastic baggies.
-Maximize the tiny space inside a bathroom bag/toiletry kit with sample sizes and by putting shampoo and detergent into small, screw-top plastic bottles—bonus, this makes them TSA safe.
+- Maximize the tiny space inside a bathroom bag/toiletry kit by using sample sizes and by decanting shampoo and detergent into small, screw-top plastic bottles—bonus, this makes them TSA safe.

-Keep toiletries and cosmetics to a minimum.
-Perfume or cologne on the road become vain deadweights and spills waiting to happen (imagine everything in your bag drenched with Chanel no. 5).
-And for women, trust a touch of red lipstick to be formal enough for any occasion.
+- Keep all toiletries and cosmetics to a minimum.
+Perfume or cologne on the road become vain dead weights and spills waiting to happen (imagine everything in your bag drenched with Chanel no. 5).

 Documents & Sundries